MFrancys/BitcoinPricePredictionDeepLearning/README.md

     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── PREDICTION OF DAILY CLOSING PRICES OF BITCOIN WITH RECURRENT NEURAL NETWORKS (with LSTM) AND HYPERPARAMETER OPTIMIZATION WITH KERAS MODELS.ipynb         <- Jupyter notebooks to get predictions.
+    ├── PREDICTION OF DAILY CLOSING PRICES OF BITCOIN.ipynb         <- Jupyter notebooks to get predictions.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │